pramonettivega/getting_started_ndp/README.md

 # Getting Started with NDP

-This guide has been designed to introduce you to the main features of the National Data Platform (NDP) and demo the creation of an NDP project aimed to address a data challenge.
+This getting started tutorial has been designed as an overview to introduce learners to the main features of the National Data Platform (NDP).
+This exploration is complemented by a demo of an NDP project aimed to address a *mock data challenge*.
 By the end of this tutorial, we will accomplish the following:

 - Explore the data catalog
 - Launch a computing instance
-- Demonstrate a sample project
+- Present a sample project in JupyterHub

 ## The Challenge